 6 Steps To Take When Being Bullied

-This week is Anti-Bullying Week 2018 and we’re running a weeklong campaign here on Meic with articles and videos on the subject.
+This article was published originally for Anti-Bullying Week 2018 when Meic ran a weeklong bullying campaign with articles and videos.
 Check out links to our other articles at the bottom of this article as they appear during the week.

 Bullying is when someone repeatedly does something that hurts someone else emotionally or physically.
 If you’re being bullied and can’t see a way out of it, just know that it can and should stop.
 Bullying is never right.
 Your school and local government have a legal duty to stop it.
 Here are 6 steps to follow if you’re being bullied.